 "Get Saturn out of this, and we're good to go."

 Queen Philyra nudged her as if to scold her behavior.

-"But it is my stipulation," countered the Martian, tossing her dark hair over her shoulder and focusing her eyes past Astrape to the queen of Saturn.
+"But it is my stipulation," countered Alala, tossing her dark hair over her shoulder and focusing her eyes past Astrape to the queen of Saturn.